-CTLchar [|char]
+CTLchar [\|char]

 The definitions of control characters that affect the display of reserved line s.
-Set by SET CTLCHAR ctlchar.0 - 3 ctlchar.1 - ONIOFF ctlchar.2 - The character defined as the escape character.
+Set by SET CTLCHAR ctlchar.0 - 1 if ctlchar.1 is OFF, otherwise 3 ctlchar.1 - ONIOFF ctlchar.2 - The character defined as the escape character.

-With the [] option, (or no option), returns a list of all control characters that have been defined.
+With the [\] option, (or no option), returns a list of all control characters that have been defined.